SEO Pricing Models Explained

 Freelancer SEO pricing

-Pricing : Usually an hourly rate starting from £35 per hour or lower cost monthly packages from around 10 hours or £350 per month.
+Pricing : Usually a freelancer seo hourly rate starting from £35 per hour or lower cost monthly packages from around 10 hours or £350 per month.

 Advantages: Perfect for smaller companies or businesses with a tight budget who want to take their first digital steps.
 A good freelancer can usually get the basics in place and begin a digital marketing campaign for you.
 It also gives the business owner direct contact with the person doing the work which can be a plus point.